thudfactor/egbert/README.md

 # egbert README

 Egbert is a blogging AI assistant who will provide metadata for your blog posts based on the content of your posts.

-Y
+This VSCode extension is not yet published on any marketplace.
+To test it out in your own environment:

+1. Clone this repository and run `npm install`
+2. Run `npm run vscode:package` to create a VSIX file
+3. Install the VSIX file in VSCode by opening the command palette and selecting `Extensions: Install from VSIX...`

+A sample egbert.yaml file is located in /test-content/egbert.yaml.
+You can copy this file to your workspace directory and customize it to your liking.

 *Important*: You will need to provide your own [OpenAI API key](https://platform.openai.com/overview).